What are dental implants?

 Most dental implant procedures are performed in the dental office using local anesthetic or another form of sedation.
 Oral Surgeons or periodontists are the most specialty trained dental professionals in implant placement.
 After the implant is ready to be restored then you will have the abutment and prosthetic tooth designed and connected to the dental implant at Michael Drone Dentistry & Prosthodontics.

 The Examination and Treatment Plan

-Before beginning the dental implant procedure Dr. Nicholas Dose, along with his trusted team of professionals, will customize a treatment plan that is right for you based on your oral health and history.
+Before beginning the dental implant procedure Michael Drone, DDS, along with his trusted team of professionals, will customize a treatment plan that is right for you based on your oral health and history.
 Once your individual treatment plan has been developed and the process thoroughly reviewed with you, the procedure itself may then begin.